SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/monitoring.md

 | ---|---
 | ProcessingTime | Measure the time (in ms) spent to process Background Tasks since the last restart of SonarQube.
 Its value will always increase and will be reset by a restart of SonarQube.
 This measure is very powerful when combined with SuccessCount and ErrorCount measures to get the average time to handle a Background Task, or when used to understand how much time the SonarQube Server is spending during a day to handle Background Tasks.
 It gives you an indication of the load on your server.
 | ErrorCount | Number of Background Tasks which failed since the last restart of SonarQube
-| PendingCount | Number of Background Tasks waiting to be processed since the last restart of SonarQube
+| PendingCount | Number of Background Tasks waiting to be processed since the last restart of SonarQube.
+This measure is the same for all Compute Engine workers since Background Tasks are waiting in a common queue.
 | InProgressCount | Number of Background Tasks currently under processing.
 Its value is either 1 or 0, since SonarQube can process only one task at a time.
 | SuccessCount | Number of Background Tasks successfully processed since the last restart of SonarQube
 | WorkerCount | Number of Background Tasks that can be processed at the same time